-- 15.1 The expenses of the elected members shall be met by the council they represent. - 15.2 Non-elected members (who are not otherwise being remunerated) are eligible to receive an annual taxable honorarium as follows: - a Member (excluding the Co-Chairs) \$15,000 each - b Co-Chair (only if the Co-Chair is not an elected member) \$20,000 each. - 15.3 This honorarium covers the work stipulated in paragraph 12.
+- 15.1 The expenses of the elected members, including an elected member appointed by the Kāwanatanga House as Co-Chair, shall be met by the council they represent. - 15.2 Community members of the Kāwanatanga House are eligible to receive an annual taxable honorarium as follows: - a Member (excluding the Co-Chair) \$15,000 each - b Co-Chair (appointed by the Kāwanatanga House) \$20,000. - 15.3 This honorarium covers the work stipulated in paragraph 12.